tekrom/tsoft-v5-snippet/README.md

 - [SMARTY](#SMARTY)
 - [SCSS](#SCSS)

+## ADVICES TO BE DONE BEFOREHAND
-To have a better syntax highligting in .tpl files,  it is adviced to install [Smarty Template Support](https://marketplace.visualstudio.com/items?itemName=aswinkumar863.smarty-template-support) beforehand.
+To have a better syntax highligting in <code> .tpl </code> files,  it is adviced to install [Smarty Template Support](https://marketplace.visualstudio.com/items?itemName=aswinkumar863.smarty-template-support) beforehand.

 For Emmet Abbreviations you can paste the following into your settings.json file (to get setting json press <code>F1</code>, then search <code>open settings (json)</code>)